 MAINTENANCE AND USE

 Section 7.1 Acceptance of Premises.
+Landlord is leasing the Premises in an “AS-IS” condition.
 Tenant has inspected the Premises and accepts the Premises in its condition as of the date of this Lease.

 Section 7.2.
 Tenant’s Maintenance and Repair Obligations.
 Tenant shall, at all times throughout the Lease Term at its own cost and expense repair, replace, and maintain in a good, safe, clean and attractive condition, the portion of the Premises used by Tenant that are not Landlord’s maintenance and repair obligations under this Article 7.